rwth-acis/RequirementsBazaar/README.md

 Requirements bazaar itself is a web application, which is separated to a client-only side and a back-end side.
 This GitHub repo holds the codebase of the back-end side only.
 If you are looking for the front-end, take a look at this GitHub project: **[<i class="icon-link "></i>Requirement Bazaar Web Frontend](https://github.com/rwth-acis/RequirementsBazaar-WebFrontend)**

 The backend is built on Java technologies.
 As a service framework we use our in-house developed **[<i class="icon-link "></i>las2peer](https://github.com/rwth-acis/LAS2peer)** project.
-For persisting our data we use a MySQL database and jOOQ to access it and for serializing our data into JSON format, we use the Jackson library.
+For persisting our data we use a PostgreSQL database and jOOQ to access it and for serializing our data into JSON format, we use the Jackson library.

 ## Dependencies

 In order to be able to run this service project the following components should be installed on your system:

  - JDK 14
- - MySQL 5.7 (better 8)
+ - PostgreSQL 12 or newer
  - Gradle to build

 ## How to set up the database (non developer guide)